wp-plugins/captain-up/readme.txt

 You will need to associate your WordPress site with a free Captain Up account.
 If you don't have one yet - [sign up now](http://captainup.com/).

-**NEW**: Localization support for English, Hebrew, Italian and Russian.
+**NEW**: Localization support for French, German, Portuguese and Thai.
 Awesome shortcodes for adding the activity widget, the leaderboard widget and a sign up link inside your posts.

 **Features**: